fls-bioinformatics-core/genomics/utils/README.markdown

 cd_set_umask.sh
 ---------------
-Script to set and reverts a user's umask appropriately when moving in and out of q particular directory (or one of its subdirectories).
+Script to set and revert a user's umask appropriately when moving in and out of a particular directory (or one of its subdirectories).

 do.sh